mavlink/mavlink-devguide/en/services/camera.md

 > **Tip** The [Dronecode Camera Manager](https://camera-manager.dronecode.org/en/) provides an implementation of this protocol.

+> **Warning** We are transitioning from specific request commands to a single generic requestor.
+> GCS and Camera server systems should support both approaches as we migrate to exclusive use of the new method (documented here).
+> For more information see [Migration Notes for GCS & Camera Servers](#).

 ## Camera Connection

 Camera components are expected to follow the [Heartbeat/Connection Protocol](../services/heartbeat.md) and sent a constant flow of heartbeats (nominally at 1Hz).